-May I still secure letters of recommendation for myself?
+May I still secure a recommendation for myself?

 Yes!
-It is permissible for a potential member to ask an alumna member of a sorority to write a letter of recommendation for her own sorority.
+It is permissible for a potential member to ask an alumna member of a sorority to submit a recommendation for her own sorority.
 It is recommended that the alumna member who completes the recommendation is not a stranger and knows you personally.

 The recommendation needs to be from an alumna member of a particular sorority, not necessarily someone who went to Auburn.
-As long as she is a member of that sorority, it does not matter where she want to college.
+As long as she is a member of that sorority, it does not matter where she went to college.
 If you are not sure who to ask, here are some suggestions: your friends mother, your mother’s friends, teachers from your high school, friends from church and in the community, and checking with your friends who are also participating in recruitment.
-You’ll be surprised to find out how many people you know that are sorority members and you just never knew it.
-Very often, the people who write you recommendations will know a few people in other sororities and help you get more recs.
-If someone you know is willing to write you a recommendation, but she is not quite sure how, encourage her to contact her local alumnae group, her sorority’s national headquarters, or to call the Greek Life Office (334-844-4600) and we will assist her.
+You will be surprised to find out how many people you know that are sorority members and you just never knew it.
+Very often, the people who submit a recommendation will know a few people in other sororities.
+If someone you know is willing to submit a recommendation, but she is not quite sure how, encourage her to contact her local alumnae group, her sorority’s national headquarters, or to call the Greek Life Office (334-844-4600) and we will assist her.

-Can I make up my own letter and send it myself?
+Can I make up my own recommendation and send it myself?

-No. Some people want to make sure that the sorority has their information and they think that sororities who don’t have their resume will not know about them.
+No. Some people want to make sure that the sorority has their information and they think that sororities who do not have their resume will not know about them.
 The sororities know about a potential member as soon as she registers.
 Her online registration form is a resume and that is what the sorority looks at.
 The resume a potential member makes helps the alumna who is filling out her recommendation form.
 The sorority does not need it.
-Only letters sent by actual members of the sorority are considered official recommendations.
+Only recommendations submitted by actual members of the sorority are considered official recommendations.
 Letters from friends, teachers, or family members are not considered.
 These “letters” are often referred to as “letters of support.”
 Auburn sororities do not collect letters of support.
 Recommendations are submitted through an official online form through individual sororities.
 This information can be found on headquarters websites.

-Who should I contact if I don’t know someone from a particular sorority?
+Who should I contact if I do not know someone from a particular sorority?

 As a potential member does look for recommendations, here are some people to ask:

-Remember that women who write recommendations do it every summer and that they have quite an extensive network.
-When you find one person who can write a recommendation, it’s likely she will be able to name friends in a few other sororities who can do it, too.
+Remember that women who submit recommendations do it every summer and that they have quite an extensive network.
+When you find one person who can submit s recommendation, it is likely she will be able to name friends in a few other sororities who can do it, too.
 Once you find your first recommendation, others will come more easily.

-Recommendations can come any time, but it is best if they come in June and July.
-Even if you haven’t registered with Auburn University Panhellenic yet, you can still have your letters coming in.
+Recommendations can be submitted at any time online.
+It is best if they are submitted in June and July.
+Even if you have not registered with Auburn University Panhellenic yet, you can still have recommendations submitted.
 However, it is wise to wait until you have completed your high school career to begin seeking recommendations so that the resume with your recommendation will be complete and will match what is on your recruitment registration form.
-Please don’t forget that you will need to register with us in order to participate in recruitment.
-Having letters sent in does not register you to participate in recruitment.
-The earlier your letters come in, the more time that the sorority has to look over your letter of recommendation.
+Please do not forget that you will need to register with us in order to participate in recruitment.
+Having a recommendation does not register you to participate in recruitment.
+The earlier your recommendation comes in, the more time that the sorority has to look over your recommendation.
 Conversely, if you are unable to secure a recommendation on your own from a particular sorority, registering for recruitment with Auburn Panhellenic lets them know that you will be participating and gives them a chance to begin seeking out a recommendation for you.
 So, early registration certainly has its benefits!

 When are they due?

-There is no real due date for letters of recommendation.
+There is no real due date for recommendations.
 However, the earlier that you can have them in, the better.
 A good guideline would be to have them all sent in by the end of July so that the sororities have time to thoroughly read through them and learn the information.

-1. Online.
+- Online.
 Many sororities are communicating to their alumnae that they prefer that recommendations be submitted online.
-The alumna will have a login to access the members only part of the site.
+The alumna will have a login to access the “members only” part of the sorority website.
 She is able to complete the form, add any comments, and upload any additional items.
 It is quick and the information goes immediately to the chapter.
-This is also the only submission that is trackable.
+This is also the only submission that is traceable.
 When an alumna submits her online recommendation, she can tell that it was received.

 c/o Auburn University Panhellenic